Sex Is Good!

-The last two tags in my top seven are about sex, with two other tags about sex that are further down the list.
+The last two tags in my top seven are about sex, with two other tags about sex further down the list.
 All in all about 15% of my posts are about sex in one way or another.
 There are two reasons for this.
-First, we got our start online discussing sex from a Christian perspective – when almost no one else was crazy enough to do that.
-Second, I am convinced that good sex is necessary for a good, healthy marriage.
+First, we got our start on-line discussing sex from a Christian perspective – when almost no one else was crazy enough to do so.
+Second, I am convinced good sex is necessary for a good, healthy marriage.
 Today’s key point is sexISgood.

 As I said when I laid out this series, “I do not see sex as the frosting on the cake; I see sex as a necessary part of a healthy marriage.”
 (Originally, I said “vital” rather than necessary.
 I have reworded it to be clearer.)

-A good, regular sex life means a couple develops a very strong bond – a bond that is deeper and stronger than that of a couple who do not have much of a sex life.
+A good, regular sex life means a couple develops a very strong bond – a bond deeper and stronger than found in couples who do not have much of a sex life.
 Some will no doubt protest this, but the evidence is clear.
-Science tells us why it is true, and studies show that couples with good sex lives are less likely to divorce.
-Add to that the fact that God commands us to not refuse sex, and it is obvious that sex is a big deal.
+Science tells us why it is true, and studies show couples with good sex lives are less likely to divorce.
+Add the fact God commands us to not refuse sex, and it is obvious sex is a big deal.

 - God intended us to have sex in marriage, so not having sex in marriage is wrong.

 - God designed sex to bond a couple, so a lack of sex means a poor bond.